-The following formula can be used to calculate an initial bus stop bay length when considering a multiple bus operation.
+The following formula can be used to calculate an initial bus stop loading area length.
 Calculated lengths should be confirmed through undertaking a vehicular swept path assessment to take into consideration other site characteristics (for example, narrower adjacent lane widths).